-Spark Sport to stream Superbowl after landing NFL deal
+Spark Sport to stream American football's biggest event Superbowl after landing NFL deal

 A Spark rep confirms that both Spark Sport and Sky will show the next Superbowl, the playoffs and the Pro Bowl, but the two will each show a different section of regular-season games.

-Like NBL basketball and top-tier English soccer, NFL will become another competition that requires subscriptions to both Sky and Spark Sport to follow.
+Like NBL basketball and top-tier English football, NFL will become another competition that requires subscriptions to both Sky and Spark Sport to follow.

 In its defence, Spark says Sky has more than halved the cost of its Sky Sport Now app since Spark Sport launched in March - and that sports fans now have more content, and more ways to watch, than ever before.